Expanding drought leaves western US scrambling for water | Law-Order

 Expanding drought leaves western US scrambling for water

-Tumbleweeds drift along the Rio Grande as sand bars within its banks grow wider.
+Tumbleweeds drift along the Rio Grande as sand bars within its banks widen.
 Smoke from distant wildfires and dust kicked up by intense spring winds fill the valley, exacerbating the feeling of distress that is beginning to weigh on residents.

 One of North America's longest rivers, the Rio Grande is another example of a waterway in the western U.S. that's tapped out.

+Climate experts say March marked the third straight month of below-average precipitation across the U.S. and areas of record dryness are expanding in the West.

-On Thursday, federal water managers are scheduled to share their annual operating plan for the Rio Grande, a major water source for millions of people and thousands of square miles of farmland in Colorado, New Mexico, Texas, and Mexico.
-Its outlook is expected to be similarly bleak.
+On Thursday, federal water managers shared their annual operating plan for the Rio Grande, a major water source for millions people and thousands of square miles of farmland in Colorado, New Mexico, Texas and Mexico.
+They believe they can keep the river flowing, but it will depend on the weather.

+Ed Kandl, a hydrologist with the U.S. Bureau of Reclamation, said warmer temperatures will affect supplies but relief could come if summer monsoons develop.
+“We'll just have to see what happens,” he said.

 Mark Garcia, who farms about 400 acres (160 hectares) with his family in Valencia County, just south of Albuquerque, ran the numbers.
 He has a degree in mathematics and taught calculus for years before retiring and turning to the farm full time.